ChimeraTK/ChimeraTK-Installer/ReadMe.txt

 Note: The released versions of mtca4u contain a combination of versions of the sub packages which are known to work together, as well as all the HEAD versions should work together.
 When creating your own combination of sub packages this might not be the case.
 Or it might break later, when the HEAD of a package is evolving.

+Example 2:
+You want to exclude QtHardMon from the installation.
+Copy the version file MTCA_VERSION_00.02.00.cmake file to 00.02.00_without_QtHardMon.
+Open the latter and simply delete or uncomment the 'set(QtHardMon_VERSION 00.02.02)' line.
+Now adapt the CMakeLists.txt as described in example 1.